martinisoft/graffiti/README.md

 ## TL; DR

-This app lets you test your Regular Expressions locally.
+This app lets you test your Regular Expressions locally on a web page.

 ## What the?

-I wanted to make a small project that used Ruby 1.9's [Oniguruma] regular expression engine.
+Regular Expressions are the universal search language that crosses all language boundries.
+Most text editors, modern languages and even web sites support Regular Expressions.
+Graffiti is intended to be a teaching aid and utility to help developers master this artform.

 ## Install

-Ruby 1.9.2+ users can simply:
+Simply type:

 <pre><code>
 [sudo] gem install graffiti
 </code></pre>

-sudo is optional (and you shouldn't anyway)
+sudo is optional (and you shouldn't anyway, especially if you use RVM)

-Sorry folks, Ruby 1.8.7 is not supported right now (patches are accepted!), but you can install the oniguruma gem if you want to mess with Regular Expressions using this engine.

 ## Dependencies

-* Ruby 1.9.2-p0 or newer
+For advanced regex (Assertions, POSIX, etc) you'll need Ruby 1.9 or JRuby

+Advanced stuff on Rubinius/MRI 1.8.7 is coming in another version

 ## Usage